Merimbula

 How does the suburb of Merimbula's income rank nationally?

-The suburb of Merimbula's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Merimbula's median income among taxpayers is $46,125 and the average income stands at $59,827, which compares to figures for Rest of NSW's of $52,390 and $65,215 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Merimbula had a median income among taxpayers of $46,125 with the average level standing at $59,827.
+This is below the national average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $50,212 (median) and $65,128 (average) as of September 2025.

 What is the disposable income in the suburb of Merimbula?